bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 3. Different code for multithreaded Sieve
 <br>
 The multithreaded implementation was done quickly and fits very good.
-But i think there's much more performance possible, because with a small number range (e.g. < 50,000,000) the multithreaded solution is slower in average due to the threads overhead.
+But i think there's much more performance possible, because with a small range of numbers (e.g. < 50,000,000) the multithreaded solution is slower in average due to the threads overhead.
 I have to consider an other formula for multi threads.
 Maybe a range for every thread might be a solution.
 <br>
 <hr>
 <br>